 Fitch will be competing at the NCAAs for the third time in four seasons.
 Returning to the national-championship stage for a second time are veterans A.J.
-Taylor (Jr., Kirkland, Wash.) and Tommy Schmitz (Jr., Gresham, Ore.).
-Experiencing the heightened pressure of the big tournament will be first-year golfers Taylor Klopp (Soph., Eugene, Ore.) and Connor Magnuson (Soph., Albany, Ore.).
+Taylor (Sr., Kirkland, Wash.) and Tommy Schmitz.
+Experiencing the heightened pressure of the big tournament will be first-year golfers Taylor Klopp (Jr., Eugene, Ore.) and Connor Magnuson.

 “Our goal is to make the cut,” said Copeland, whose team averages a combined score of 302.4 per round.
 “If Alex plays to his ability, he could help carry the team quite a ways.
 We just need the rest of our guys to perform consistently.

 “There are going to be a lot of good teams competing,” he said.
 “If we shoot close to what we have been averaging going in, we should place in the top 15.
 Every player is going to experience tough holes and every team is going to face challenges.
 The courses are designed to be difficult in order to separate the men from the boys.”